Culture of the Maldives: Society

+Gender and sexuality

 The status of women in the Maldives was traditionally fairly high, as attested to in part by the existence of four Sultanas.
 Women typically wear the veil, but are not required to do so by law nor are they strictly secluded.
 Special sections are reserved for women in public places, such as stadiums and mosques.
 Women do not accept their husbands' names after marriage but maintain their maiden names.
-Inheritance of property is through both males and females.
+Inheritance of property is through both the paternal and maternal lines.
 Women have always had an important role in the family and community.
 In the early history of Maldives, it was not uncommon to have a woman as a Sultana or ruler and it has been suggested that Maldivian society was once a matriarchy.

-In today's society women hold strong positions in government and business.
-A large percentage of government employees are women.
-The male-to-female ratio of enrollment and completion of education to secondary school standards remains equivalent.
-Women serve in both the cabinet and the Parliament.

 Maldivian culture shares many aspects of a strong matriarchal tradition with ancient Dravidian culture.
 A unique feature of Maldivian society is a very high divorce rate, which has been attributed by some as due to early marriage.
-Others have seen this extremely high divorce rate as reflecting the combination of Islamic laws about divorce and the relatively loose marital bonds that may be produced by the lack of a history of fully developed agriculture and the accompanying codes of agrarian honor and property relations.
+Others have seen this extremely high divorce rate as reflecting the combination of liberal Islamic rules about divorce and the relatively loose marital bonds that may be produced by the lack of a history of fully developed agriculture and the accompanying codes of agrarian honour and property relations.

 Polygamy in the Maldives is legal, though such unions have been reported to be very uncommon.
 Even so, fifty-nine polygamous marriages took place in 1998.
 Polygamy is also specifically covered by a 2001 Maldivian law, which orders courts to assess a man's finances before letting him take another wife.

-Prostitution in the Maldives is illegal and foreigners who engage in prostitution can expect to be deported and Maldivians can expect a prison sentence.
+Prostitution in the Maldives is illegal and can result in prison, while foreigners may be deported.

 Homosexuality in the Maldives was criminalised in the 1880s.